koyeb/example-koyeb-upstash/README.md

 ## About Koyeb and the Upstash Redis example application

 Koyeb is a developer-friendly serverless platform to deploy apps globally.
 No-ops, servers, or infrastructure management.
-This repository contains a Remix application you can deploy on the Koyeb serverless platform for testing.
+This repository contains an example express application you can deploy on the Koyeb serverless platform for testing.

 This example application is designed to show how to deploy an application that uses an Upstash Redis database to Koyeb.